 If the server encounters an application level error while processing a request, it returns an appropriate error message.
-Given the limited time to complete this project, you can make 'reasonable' assumptions about what input errors your application interface will handle.
+Given the limited time to complete this project, you can make

+'reasonable' assumptions about what input errors your application interface will handle and those errors it will assume cannot happen.
 Clearly state these assumptions in your proposal.